wxWidgets/Phoenix/docs/MigrationGuide.rst

-Project Phoenix takes this Unicode simplification one step further by stipulating that only the utf-8 encoding will be used for auto-converting string objects to the Unicode objects that will be passed on to the wx APIs.
+Project Phoenix takes this Unicode simplification one step further by stipulating that only the utf-8 encoding will be used for auto-converting string/bytes objects to the Unicode objects that will be passed on to the wx APIs.
 If you need to deal with text using a different encoding then you will need to convert it to Unicode yourself before passing the text to the wx API.
 For the most part this